open-contracting/deploy/docs/deploy/prometheus.rst

 -  ``prometheus.alertmanager.version``
 -  ``prometheus.node_exporter.version``

-Our practice is to upgrade annually to an [LTS version](https://prometheus.io/docs/introduction/release-cycle/).
+Our practice is to upgrade annually to an `LTS version <https://prometheus.io/docs/introduction/release-cycle/>`__.
 We can upgrade sooner if there is a release with a bugfix or feature that we want.

 Setup
 ~~~~~